electricbookworks/electric-book/_docs/setup/setting-up-your-computer.md

 If you want to edit and output books on your own computer (as opposed to using a hosted, online service like the Electric Book Manager), you need to get it set up first.

 The Electric Book workflow is like a toolkit: it uses a range of great open-source projects.
 So setting it up involves installing this software.
-We also use one proprietary, commercial application called PrinceXML, which is for creating PDFs.
-(If you're only making ebooks, websites and apps, you don't need Prince.)

 We recommend installing this software in this order (since some of these applications depend on others):